sql-bi/Contoso-Data-Generator/README.md

 ## Quick Run

-To quickly test the tool, verify the pre-requisites and run the QuickRun.ps1 script in the script folder
+To quickly test the tool, verify the pre-requisites and run the QuickRun.ps1 script in the script folder.

+**IMPORTANT**: The executable is available in the ZIP included in the release folder.
+If you clone the repository, you must compile the executable with Visual Studio.

 ### Pre-requisite to run the tool